tidev/appcd-plugin-webpack/src/plugin-api/README.md

 - `transpileDependencies`: List of dependencies from the project's `node_modules` folder that should be transpiled via Babel.
 Pre-populated from values in your `tiapp.xml`.

+- `type`: The project type, one of `alloy`, `classic`, `angular`, or `vue`.

-> ⚠️ Note: The options object is shared across all plugins and writable.
+> ⚠️ **Note:** The options object is shared across all plugins and writable.
 You can use it to both read and write options.
 Be carefull when writing to the options and make sure you know what you are doing, since it can change the behavior of other plugins and the Webpack build.